-- the manner and form, including security requirements, in which a person must provide the other party with evidentiary materials the person intends to offer or submit to the ARB for consideration at the hearing on a small, portable, electronic device; - how to retain the evidence as part of the ARB's hearing record; and - the audiovisual equipment provided by an appraisal district, if any, for use by aproperty owner or the property owner's agent. - evidence specifications; requirements for the public to bring certain file types or documents for the ARBs record retention purpose.
+• the manner and form, including security requirements, in which a person must provide the other party with evidentiary materials the person intends to offer or submit to the ARB for consideration at the hearing on a small, portable, electronic device;

+- how to retain the evidence as part of the ARB's hearing record; and - the audiovisual equipment provided by an appraisal district, if any, for use by a property owner or the property owner's agent.

-The above procedures and rules we ere adopted by majority vote of the Hemphill County Appraisal Review Board on the 14th day of May, 2024.
+The above procedures and rules were adopted by majority vote of the Hemphill County Appraisal Review Board on the 10th day of May, 2023.

-Deana Stephens, ARB Chairman Attest by Board Member
+Deana Stephens, ARB Chairman

+Attest by Board Member